gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and for one long moment stood upright with the tralpa perched on top.

 Without thinking,
-Noxy grabbed the nearest salal bush with one hand and leaned forward as far as she dared, reaching for the tralpa with the other and shouting, "Jump!"
+Noxy grabbed the nearest salal bush with one hand and leaned forward as far as she dared.
+"Jump!" she shouted,
+reaching for the tralpa with her other hand.
-The terrified Scholar-Candidate hesitated for a heartbeat, then lunged for her clumsily as the log slipped one last time and tumbled end over end to crash to a stop against another boulder a few strides below them.
+The terrified Scholar-Candidate hesitated for a heartbeat, then lunged for her clumsily as the log slipped one last time and tumbled end over end to splash into the pool below.

-Noxy grabbed Yangyal's pudgy hand as his boots scrabbled to find purchase on the slippery rocks.
+Noxy grabbed Yangyal's pudgy hand as he scrabbled to find purchase on the slippery rocks.
-He clutched her sleeve with his other hand, and for a moment she was sure his weight was going to pull her over.
+For a moment she was sure his weight was going to pull her over.

 "I've got you!"
 Private Thokmay grabbed her collar to steady her.
 With a sound somewhere between a grunt and an angry yell, she pulled the tralpa toward her—

 —and fell to one knee as the rock she was standing on shifted under her feet.
-The log's impact on the boulder below them had knocked it loose.
-Scraping, hesitating, and then scraping again, the rocks around them were starting to slide.
+Scraping, hesitating, and then scraping again, the rocks around them started to slide.

 "Honored!"
 Kulbinder roared as he burst out of the bushes on the other side of the stream.
 "Let go!
 You must get clear!"

 "Not…yet!"
 Private Thokmay snarled through gritted teeth.
 "Come on, come on…"